top of page

 One of the things that I see as most antagonistic to the gaining of knowledge is dogma in any form, be it from the hardcore atheists, to the hardcore “religionists.”
 I believe Truth is a concept that must be discerned by each individual, based on their own rationality, intuition, and personal experience.
 If that Truth is made clear through certain religious perspectives, then I would encourage that person to follow that road to see where it leads.
 But Lifeology is being designed with the idea that it meant to show students to doors that they can decide to walk through or not.
 Many of these doors may have mystical/spiritual implications.
 But as a teacher I will never tell my students what they ought to believe.

-So, in short, no, this program is not informed by a religious perspective.
+So, in short, no, this program is not informed by a religious perspective, but I wholly welcome spiritual interpretations of the world.

 3. My son/daughter is middle-school aged or below, would they still benefit from your program?